-ARS 15-802/15-803, students who exceed an absentee rate of 10% are considered truant, even if the absences are excused.
+Pursuant to Arizona Revised Statute - ARS 15-802/15-803, "...students who exceed an absentee rate of 10% are considered truant, even if the absences are excused."
+Please Note: Chronic absenteeism will impact the continuation and/or approval of Open Enrollment applications.